Jumeb/hof-mobile-app/README.md

 # hof-mobile-app
-The mobile application for Home of Flavour reactJs web application using react-native
+The mobile application for Home of Flavours reactJs web application using react-native